surge-dalhousie/discover-python/for-loops.md

 ```

-## The Accumulator pattern turns many values into one.
+## The "accumulator" pattern turns many values into one

 *   A common pattern in programs is to:
     1. Initialize an *accumulator* variable to zero, the empty string, or the empty list.